romanpauk/dingo/docs/core-concepts.md

 container<> container;
 container.register_type<scope<external>, storage<double>>(1.1);

-// Register class A that will be constructed using manually selected
+// Register A with the explicitly selected A(double) constructor.
-// A(double) constructor.
-Manually disambiguation is required to avoid
+// Manual disambiguation is required to avoid a compile-time assertion. container.register_type<scope<unique>, storage<A>,
-// compile time assertion
-container.register_type<scope<unique>, storage<A>,
                         factory<constructor<A(double)>>>();
 ```